 The Standard Bearer can help keep your force free of Fatigue but he had done it the same “issues” as the Musician.
 He’s going to cost a minimum of 6 points and he doesn’t have a weapon.

-Like the Musician, I think the Standars Bearer is probably most helpful in a swarm-style Militia force.
+Like the Musician, I think the Standard Bearer is probably one of the most helpful Blood & Plunder Characters in a swarm-style Militia force.
 The models are cheap making his cost easier to pay, the Militia tend to need plenty of rallying and the Land commanders tend to have a better command range which makes the extra Command Point more useful.

 You can’t upgrade his weapon at all but I haven’t heard a ruling on if these characters without weapons can help man a cannon.
 If so, that would make both the Musician and Standard Bearer more affordable for naval games.